The atmosphere and environment of Sheffield really stood out to me - I really enjoy studying here!

 Alyssa shares how getting involved with societies and events is a great way to meet a range of people and settle into Sheffield and University life.

-Picture of History Student and Ambassador Alyssa Sze
+History Student Ambassador Alyssa Sze

 Experiencing new culture is interesting, and I have had the opportunity to do so through the different friends I've made here.